Northern Wrecks, Reefs and Dahab Blue Hole

 You will dive some of the BEST reefs of the Red Sea.

 These coral gardens offer the picturesque beauty of the Red Sea underwater with truly endless visibility!
 The famous horseshoe shaped reef of Shaab El Erg is a perfect example of the reefs on offer on this cruise, with its beautiful hard coral garden and the chance to see dolphins.
 On the sands, blue spotted rays hide themselves, garden eels stretch out, Gobies protect their homes while the blind shrimp shovels about in the sand.
-Shallower reefs offer a shelter for the Dolphins to play – the last trip in 2016, had the most incredible interaction with the dolphins!
+Shallower reefs offer a shelter for the Dolphins to play – the last trips in 2016 AND 2017, had the most incredible interaction with the dolphins!

-The Sea is a hub of activity from candy coloured anthems, carpeted soft corals, large majestic gorgonians and glowing anemones are stretched all along the reef.
-Large Napoleon wrasse and turtles are a great treat and often spotted moving effortlessly looking for food and shelter.
+The Sea is a hub of activity from candy coloured antheas, carpeted soft corals, large majestic gorgonians and glowing anemones are stretched all along the reef.
+Large Napoleon wrasse and turtles are a great treat and are often spotted moving effortlessly looking for food and shelter.

 Abu Nuhas has four well-known wrecks: Giannis D, Carnatic, the lentil wreck and the tile wreck, all offering spectacular dives and plenty of fish life.
 Wrecks offer a unique look into history.
 At Abu Nuhas the 4 wrecks are located right next to each other in a Shipwreck Graveyard.